About

 As a Creative

-She was awarded Arts Council England Developing your Creative Practice Funding.
+She was previously awarded Arts Council England Developing your Creative Practice Funding.
 Using this support, she travelled to Malawi to explore her family history, alongside testing and exploring audio-recording chapters of her children’s book with hip hop beats and nature sounds and took time to R&D the script for her first theatre production.
 As a creative collaborator, she regularly works with artists of different genres.

 Follow her creative journey on Instagram.